dennlinger/TopicalChange/README.md

 #### by Dennis Aumiller*, Satya Almasian*, Sebastian Lackner and Michael Gertz
 *Equal Contribution.

-This repository contains scripts to reproduce the results of the paper [arivx url], for transformer based models for text segmentation.
+This repository contains scripts to reproduce the results of the paper [https://arxiv.org/abs/2012.03619], for transformer based models for text segmentation.

 This repository contains mostly data generation and evaluation script and can only be used with the pre-trained models available at [model url].

 ## Dataset
-Our Terms-of-Service dataset is publicly available at [dataset link].
+Our Terms-of-Service dataset is publicly available at [https://heibox.uni-heidelberg.de/f/749127d934cb4a64929c/?dl=1].
-For more information on the data please refer to the paper.
+For more information on the data please refer to the paper and appendix.
 The dataset consist of `json` files for Terms of Services crawled from the web.
 An example file structure can be seen here:
 ```